 I think China’s BRI is complex and currently a very nebulous initiative.
 Given that no official maps have been published, it does not have a stated completion date and a full list of BRI funded projects are not available, it is hard to say with certainty its precise intentions.
 Of course, trade and logistics is an important part of what is it trying to achieve but I think it also has strategic aims.

 Creating a route and a precise timeframe was a challenge.
 Whilst two months is a considerable length of time, it is not long given the variety of sites we are looking to engage with.
 We were wanting to strike a balance between scope of engagement and depth of understanding in the specific projects.
 On paper, it can be very easy just to add another project you want to drive a couple of hundred miles to investigate but in reality it makes the experience superficial.
 Our goals, we feel, are comprehensive but achievable.

-There have been a variety of organisations which have contributed to the funding of this project.
-Among our supporters is the US think-tank CSIS who we will be working closely with throughout the journey.
-Please do visit our website to see all our partners we will be working with.
 Currently, we are finalising discussions for securing a vehicle which we hope to announce in the coming weeks.
 There has also been an element of personal financing to contribute towards the funding of the trip.

 Is it your first time on the Silk routes?